 “You still wake up like you’re in the country,” Monte sleepily complains when I return to them wrapped up with each other in my bed.

-Soon I’m out the door for my first day of interviewing with The National Lampoon.
+Soon I am out the door for my first day of interviewing with The National Lampoon.
 The guys go back to sleep.
 I take the subway to Avenue of Americas in Midtown.
 Publishing companies are located deep in the heart of Corporate New York.
 Everyone is in suits and dull colored raincoats.
-Walking into the Lampoon’s reception area, I’m relieved to see it isn’t as corporate as elsewhere in Midtown.
-Asking for PJ, I wait until the busy Managing Editor has time for me.
-There isn’t even an assistant to get me water or a coffee.
+Walking into the Lampoon’s reception area, I am relieved to see it is not as corporate as elsewhere in Midtown.
+Asking for PJ, I have to wait until the busy Managing Editor has time for me.
+There is not an assistant to get me water or a coffee.
 My reputation is strictly as a Harvard freshman with a vague music connection.
 The receptionist recognizes me from the NY Post she’s reading.

 “Just slumming last night.
 I always get in the Post when I go to Max’s.”